benjystanton/access-needs-empathy-map/README.md

-# access-needs-empathy-map
+# Access needs empathy map
-A poster for mapping out how a user’s access needs may affect how they use a service
+A poster for mapping out how a user’s access needs may affect the way they use a service.